pnp/blog/content/post/azure-devops-workload-identity-federation/index.md

 ## Deploying SPFx solutions to tenant-level app catalog

-Now that your pipeline is using Service Connection with Managed Identity Federation, you are ready to update your deployment scripts and stop using secrets or certificates.
+Now that your pipeline is using Service Connection with Managed Identity Federation, you are ready to update your deployment scripts and to (finally!) stop using secrets and certificates.

 You will need to make a few small changes in your script:

--   change your tasks to use AzurePowerShell instead of PowerShell/bash
+-   change your tasks to use AzurePowerShell instead of PowerShell / bash
 -   obtain Access Token and use it when establishing connections

 > [!IMPORTANT]
 > When using `Connect-PnPOnline -AccessToken`, PnP PowerShell will not acquire tokens dynamically and if the token expires (typically after 1 hour) cmdlets will fail to work using this method.

+### deploy-spfx.yaml
 ```yaml
 variables:
     - name: tenantName